 Figure 4.
-Patient's personal calendar.
+User's personal calendar.

-Patient Statistics: Section where to generate a statistical report of the patient from the records recorded in the selected month, comparing these results with a table of RDA (daily recommended allowance) registered by that nutritionist and previously selected and where to observe a weekly summary disaggregated in timetables for the main macronutrients.
+User statistics: Section where to generate a statistical report of the supervised user from the records recorded in the selected month, comparing these results with a table of RDA (daily recommended allowance) registered by that nutritionist and previously selected and where to observe a weekly summary disaggregated in timetables for the main macronutrients.

-Nutritionists panel: Panel of management of nutritionists working in the system, differentiating if they have the ability to access this panel to manage other nutritionists through the field S.Admin.
-From this panel can be added, delete or modify the nutritionist users of the system.
+Nutritionist’s panel: This is the management panel for the system administrator to add, edir or remove nutritionist users..

-Management of food available in the system: Panel that allows the creation, modification and elimination of new foods in the system.
+Food management: Panel that allows the creation, modification and elimination of new foods in the system.
 Such foods will be used by the mobile application and the patient's personal calendar for the incorporation of new food records or goals.
 It should be noted that this section indicates the elements necessary for food registration; that is, the photographs to be used in the mobile application, their correspondence in portions, and all the nutritional information of the food.
 The quantity selection system developed is based on choosing quantities from photographs that visually represent the portion size, and transparently each photograph would correspond to a size.
 For example: If we drink skimmed cow's milk, we can take a small cup, a medium cup or a bowl of large milk, where each container corresponds to a different portion.
 For example, a small cup a portion of 100g, to the glass a portion of 200g and to the bowl one of 350g translating this to: cup = 1.0, cup = 2.0 and bowl = 3.5; since multiplying these portions by their correspondence would yield the equivalent of 100g, 200g and 350g.
 That is why one of the indispensable requirements is to correctly choose the equivalent photographs for the portions.

-Management of daily recommended allowance (RDA) tables: Panel of creation, modification and elimination of tables of information to make the statistical comparisons of the people monitored and to generate the reports already described above.
+Management of daily-recommended allowance (RDA) tables: Panel for the creation, modification and elimination of tables of information to make the statistical comparisons of the people monitored and to generate the reports already described above.

-3.4.2.
+4.2.
 Mobile platform

-The main tool of monitored users is an Android based mobile application, which will monitor their eating habits, noting the food intake throughout the day, introducing a new record in their mobile application, and synchronizing transparent way the data, so that almost in real time, the supervisors can keep track of the user.
-Through a simple interface [2], users record food ingested using a simple form where with three steps they select the schedule of intake, food and quantity taken.
+The main tool of monitored users is an Android based mobile application, which monitors their eating habits, noting the food intake throughout the day, introducing a new record in their mobile application, and synchronizing in a transparent way the data, so that almost in real time, the supervisors can keep track of the user.
+Through a simple interface [2], users can record the food ingested using a simple form where with three steps they select the schedule of intake, food and quantity taken.
 For this, we have implemented a quantity selection system of images that show representations of different portions for the same food, for example; annotating a specific beverage, displaying images with different sizes, making the user choose the photograph that most resembles the portion ingested.
 This system module has the following functionalities:

 Secure authentication: Authentication protected by a generated token that only allows the connection to be opened from a point, thus making it unreachable.